Saturday, December 6, 2008

 Guy Mollet in 1956 , gets special powers of parliament, said the reservists and sends the quota in Algeria.
 In 1958 , the Provisional Government of the Algerian Republic (GPRA) is formed, the National Liberation Front (FLN) took control of emigration.
 He launched a war against the French people enemy.
 The FLN launched the war in France in order to preclude any democratic solution to the Algerian conflict.
 De Gaulle seeks the dismantling of the FLN and its terrorist networks.
 Finally he negotiates with the only GPRA, the Evian agreements that put an end to the war in Algeria and endorse the free movement between Algeria France and the nationals of both countries.

 Almost all Europeans and thousands of French-Muslims leave Algeria and took refuge in France.
-The colonial empire is shrinking, France turned to the Common Market
+The colonial empire is shrinking, France turned to the Common Market and industrialization, which requires still more arms, while emigration is the only resource.
+Algerian immigration explodes as and when sites open in France.

 In 1962, the Evian agreements provide that the "Algerian nationals residing in France have the same rights as French nationals, except political rights. " The French authorities thought that this would facilitate the return home of Algerian workers after independence.
 Or, conversely, it caused a movement of migratory workers to France.